yenyasinn/enik/_i18n/en/_posts/2019-10-16-acquia-certification.md

 If you think that you are ready for the exam then it’s time to [register to exam](https://www.acquia.com/customer-success/learning-services/acquia-certification-program).
 Exam can be passed online and offline.

 If online exam has been chosen you will be obligated to install special software.
-There your photo will be taken and you will be asked to type your name few times.
+There your photo will be taken and you will be asked to type your name for a few times.
 You will be required to do it again prior to exam.

 During the exam you can't use a pen, any books, notebooks.
 You will be watched by a person through webcam and microphone (these devices are required for passing the exam).
-If the person who watches by you suspect you in cheating he can ask you eliminate a problem or mark exam failed.
+If the person who supervises you suspects you in cheating he can ask you eliminate a problem or mark exam failed.
 Therefore it’s better not to cheat during the exam.

 There are four answers on the question and one correct answer usually.
 If few options have to be chosen, it is described in the task.